kpoloney/create_aip/README.md

 - `--output_dir` is the directory to which bags will be saved
 - `--larkm` the base url of the larkm host
 - `--fits` optional; the location of the FITS tool if including technical metadata.

+## Validate AIP

+This script is to be run to validate a completed AIP.
+It checks for required ERC metadata and conformity to the BagIt Profile and BagIt specification.

+The script has three arguments:
+- `--bag_dir` is the directory of bags to be validated
+- `--profile_url` is the ARK or URL of the BagIt profile
+- `--larkm_url` is the base URL of larkm.
+It is only required if the BagIt profile URI is an ARK indexed in larkm.